Columbia River Knife & Tool M16-13Z

 The main "con" is that the grip holes in the sides collect dirt.
 I have to clean this knife more often than my previous ones, since it collects dirt in a hurry.

-For 2008, CRKT added an extra device to their current lineup, the AutoLAWKS system.
+CRKT has added an extra device to their current lineup, the AutoLAWKS system.
 On my knife, the only automatic lock is a liner lock;simply press the liner lock sideways against the frame with the thumb and close the blade.
 There is also a little LAWKS stud located in the handle at the top right rear of the blade that you can rock forward, which rotates a little piece of metal into place to keep the liner lock from moving out of the way of the blade, essentially turning it into a fixed blade.
 However, on current production knives this mechanism is spring loaded for automatic operation, which means that you have to rock back the AutoLAWKS stud and simultaneously press the liner lock against the frame in order to close the knife.
 Supposedly, this makes the knife safer, preventing inadvertent closing if the blade is severely twisted or torqued.
 I feel that AutoLAWKS is a step backward, since there are more things you have to do to close the blade.
 My knife has never closed on me when I didnít want it to, and I use it a lot.

 AutoLAWKS was already in production when I bought my knife, but fortunately Excalibur had a few M16-13Zs without it, so I bought one without.
 I used the AutoLAWKS knives at the store and they were annoying and somewhat scary to close.
 If you want to buy this knife, I would suggest looking for one without the AutoLAWKS system.
 Anyway, safety with knives, like guns, is between your ears, not on the device, so be smart and you wonít get hurt.